thewca/wca-regulations/wca-regulations_2012.md

     - 7f2a) Exception: In Solving With Feet the timer must be placed directly on the floor.
 The timer device may be placed on the side of the mat farthest from the competitor.
 - 7h) The competition area must have a competitors area.
   - 7h1) The organisation team may require that a competitor who have been called to compete must remain within the competitors area until he has completed all of his attempts for the round.
-  - 7h3) Competitors in the competitors area must not communicate with each other about the scrambled positions of the puzzles of the round in progress.
+  - 7h3) Competitors in the competitors area must not communicate with each other about the scrambled states of the puzzles of the round in progress.
 Penalty: disqualification of the competitor from the event, at the discretion of the WCA Delegate.

 ## Article 8: Competitions